sorokinvj/weather-app/README.md

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+You will see linting errors in the browser console if any.

 ## Run tests